 Our company has evolved as a leader in reintroducing Maya jade to the world through the discovery, mining and working of Guatemala's fine jadeite jade.
-Guatemala shares with Myanmar (formerly Burma) the distinction of being one of the world's major sources of this fine stone.
+Guatemala shares with Myanmar (formerly Burma) the distinction of being one of the world's major sources of this fine gem stone.

 Jade Maya is a totally integrated jade company founded in 1974 by archaeologist Mary Lou Ridinger and her husband Jay Ridinger.
 We mine fine jadeite jade which is found mainly in Guatemala and Burma, but valued throughout the world.
-The sources discovered and used by Jade Maya, are the same used by the Ancient Maya people of Mesoamerica.
+The source discovered and used by Jade Maya, is the same used by the Ancient Maya people of Mesoamerica.
 The jade is cut and polished in our factory by native Guatemalan workers who are recovering and preserving the carving traditions of their ancestors.

 Our founders: Jay and Mary Lou Ridinger:

-In 1974 they rediscovered the sources along the tectonic plate boundary that runs east-west through central Guatemala.
-They sent samples to the Gemological Institute of America (GIA) to be tested and they found that they had discovered Jadeite Jade, the more valuable and rarer type of jade found on the planet.
+Mary Lou and Jay Ridinger came to Guatemala in 1974 to solve an archaeological problem.
+What became of the ancient sources of jade that had been used by the Mayas and six other ancient civilizations for three thousand years? (between 1500 B.C. and 1500 A.D.)
+They rediscovered the sources along the tectonic plate boundary that runs east-west through central Guatemala in 1974.
+They sent samples to the Gemological Institute of America to be tested and found that they had discovered Jadeite jade, the more valuable and rarer type of jade found on the planet.

-Over the years, their work became known as an important scientific discovery and Guatemalans began to recognize their treasure, that had been lost for five hundred years.
+Over the years, their work became known as an important scientific discovery and Guatemalans began to recognize their treasure that had been lost for five hundred years.